Austin Slater Player Props: Giants vs. Rockies

 Austin Slater At The Plate

-- Slater has picked up a hit in 53.8% of his 13 games this season, with more than one hit in 30.8% of them.
+- Slater has reached base via a hit in eight games this season (of 15 played), and had multiple hits in five of those games.

-- He has homered in one of 13 games, and in 2.8% of his plate appearances.

-- In four games this year, Slater has picked up an RBI, with more than one RBI once.
+- Slater has driven in a run in five games this season (33.3%), including two games with multiple runs batted in.

-- He has scored in four games this year (30.8%), but has had no multi-run games.
+- He has scored in five games this season (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.